 Your skin is made up primarily of water.
-Because it takes a lot of effort to keep your skin moisturized, it makes sense that you should ensure that you take care of yourself about keeping your skin healthy.
+Because it takes a lot of effort to keep your skin moisturized, it makes sense that you should ensure that you take care of yourself to keep your skin healthy.
 By ensuring that you drink lots of water every day, you help keep your skin looking young and radiant.

 Increases Energy Levels

 Your metabolism works harder during times of physical activity.
-To meet the increased demand placed upon it, your muscles use oxygen faster than normal.
+To meet the increased demand, your muscles use oxygen faster than normal.
 They then release lactic acid into your bloodstream.
 This causes your heart rate to increase.
 With each heartbeat, your lungs inhale more air.
 Consequently, your breathing gets deeper and quicker.
 All of these factors combine to cause your body to burn calories at a higher pace.

 Stress affects everyone differently.
 Some people find themselves stressed out due to external circumstances, while others experience stress internally.
-Regardless of where the source lies, stress negatively impacts how you look and feel.
+Stress negatively impacts how you look and feel regardless of where the source lies.
 One way to reduce stress is to drink plenty of water.
 Studies show that individuals who regularly drink large quantities of water tend to report lower rates of anxiety and depression compared to those who rarely imbibe liquids.

 Headaches occur when tiny clots form inside arteries.
 These clots block the flow of blood through certain areas of the head.
 While many types of headaches stem from internal issues, other headaches are caused by poor nutrition.
-If you suffer from migraines, drinking plenty of H20 may prevent future attacks.
+Drinking plenty of H20 may prevent future attacks if you suffer from migraines.
 It’s also possible for dehydration to trigger migraine-like symptoms.

 Promotes Weight Loss

-If you’re trying to shed pounds, one thing you need to do is make sure that you consume an ample amount of liquid throughout the course of the day.
+If you’re trying to shed pounds, one thing you need to do is make sure that you consume an ample amount of liquid throughout the day.
 Dehydrated bodies don’t store as much fat as well-hydrated ones.
 That’s why it’s important to stay hydrated whenever you exercise.
 The same principle applies to dieters.
-Since most diets recommend limiting caloric intake, it’s easy to end up dehydrating oneself.
-Make sure that you always carry around some container filled with water wherever you go.
+Since most diets recommend limiting caloric intake, dehydrating oneself is easy.
+Make sure you always carry some container filled with water wherever you go.

 Cholesterol levels rise after eating fatty foods.
-Once ingested, cholesterol travels through the circulatory system until it reaches various parts of the body, including the liver.
+Once ingested, cholesterol travels through the circulatory system until it reaches various body parts, including the liver.
 There, it helps produce bile acids which aid in digestion.
 Bile acids also assist in breaking down fats stored in our bellies.
 Unfortunately, high cholesterol levels often lead to cardiovascular disease.
 Fortunately, studies indicate that consuming plenty of water lowers total cholesterol levels.

 Water plays a vital role in maintaining optimal health.
 Not only does it provide essential nutrients to the human body, but it also keeps us hydrated.
 A lack of moisture leads to dryness in the mouth, eyes, nose, throat, and ears.
-When this occurs, we become susceptible to infections because our immune systems aren’t working properly.
-Drinking enough water can help boost immunity against colds, flu, and even cancer.
+We become susceptible to infections when this occurs because our immune systems aren’t working properly.
+Drinking enough water can help boost immunity against colds, flu, and cancer.